Part 1 of a 3-part series on Mindset’s core values, in celebration of 10 years of Mindset.

 “But Paul,” you justifiably interject, “what does this have to do with Jolly Rancher jelly beans?”

 On April 28, 2014 – the Monday following my birthday – I came in to work to find a jar filled with Jolly Rancher jelly beans on that desk.
 I mean filled, as in 3 or 4 big bags’ worth.
 Peggy knew what to get because I sent a goofy aside in an early email.
-And since I have a serious candy problem, within about a day they were totally gone.
+And since I have a serious candy problem, within about a day candy is totally gone.

 With this little jar o’ beans gesture, my fear melted.
 Every step in the process had required me to push through a wall of fear, and that can have a cumulative effect.
 Eventually that fear seizes up all the gears of your mind.